You Are Stupid

 Never Enough Without Jesus

 You would think that would be enough to feel like smarty pants, but it wasn’t.
-I struggle a lot with confidence even though I had a degree and a great job, I was still so insecure.
-My job was a way to prove myself, and to show other people that I could do things.
-I would even throw it around in my younger sister’s face sometimes and talk about the things I did, trying to sound intelligent.
-I soon found my worth and value in my job.
-Why did I have this strong desire to prove to my family that I was smart and capable?
+Having confidence is something I struggle a lot with, and even though I had a degree and a great job, I was still so insecure.
+My job as a way I tried to prove myself and show others that I could do things.
+Sometimes I would even throw it around in my younger sister’s face, and talk about the things I did to try and sound intelligent.
+Soon I found my worth and value in my job.
+I don’t know why, but I had this strong desire to prove to my family that I was smart and capable.

-When the Lord called me to YWAM, I had been working at my job for 2 years.
-I loved what I did a lot, but knew the Lord had so much more for me.
+When the Lord called me to YWAM, I had been working at my job for 2 years and I loved what I did a lot.
+But, I knew the Lord had so much more for me.
 It was really hard to accept the fact that I would be quitting my job to do missions.
 I had placed so much of my personal value and affirmation in my job and thought by leaving it I would be seen as stupid.
 After all, this was how I felt I was proving myself to those around me.
 This was how I showed people that I was smart.

 Overcoming the Lies

 I know that this is a really long story, but it’s a part of my life.
-When I look back, I recognize that I was trying to get my worth and affirmation from things that weren’t God.
-Things like my education, people, my skills, my job.
+Looking back, I recognize that I was trying to get my worth and affirmation from things that weren’t God.
+For example, my education, people, my skills, my job.
 No matter how much I did or how much encouragement I got, it still never made me feel that I was enough.
 This is the reality when we try to get our value from the world, instead of God.

-I’ve been on staff here with YWAM Redding for almost 2 years.
-Now i am overseeing a department where the skills I use are not my strong points at all.
+I’ve been on staff here with YWAM Redding for almost 2 years, and am now overseeing a department where the skills I use are not my strong points at all.
 My brain has never been strong in this particular area, but I had to learn how to do what I do now.
-It has been extremely stretching for me.
-But I’m grateful for the growth that’s happened.
-Multiple times a day, I get asked a question I don’t know the answer to and here comes satan telling me I’m dumb and that I don’t know how to do anything.
-The Lord has been teaching me the past couple of months is that I can’t do everything in my own strength.
-I NEED HIM.
+It has been extremely stretching for me, but I’m grateful for the growth that’s happened.
+Multiple times a day though, I get asked a question I don’t know the answer to, and here comes satan telling me I’m dumb and that I don’t know how to do anything.
+Something the Lord has been teaching me the past couple of months is that I can’t do everything in my own strength, I NEED HIM.
 So, when those moments of weakness come around, I remind myself that I need God, and I call on Him for help.

 What I’ve Learned